 Dr Paul Brennan

 Dr Paul Brennan is a Consultant in Clinical Genetics with the Northern Genetics Service, based at the International Centre for Life, Newcastle upon Tyne.
 He provides a regional service for families affected by heritable cardiovascular diseases across three cities, in addition to leading the regional cancer genetics and endocrine genetics services.
+He is an Honorary Senior Lecturer at Newcastle University as well as a Consultant in Genomic Medicine.

 November 2002 to date